|

 for Air tanker or drop planes of some or other description, culminating in the ultimate A-26 Air tankers operated by Lynch

+and modified with STOL capability.
 And to prove the durability of the A-26, N5457V as mentioned above still

+flies today, owned and operated by David R. Lane.
 The first Invaders used for Air Tanker duties comprised of modifications

 consisting of systems and componants from a variety of othe aircraft of that era.
+The basic conversion consisted of installing an aluminum tank

 with two internal compartments, each having the capacity of 500 + gallons of slurry and their own doors in the bombay, an